maksa2000/TWI_IIC_Barometer/Readme.txt

 Code is writen using GNU Assembler syntax and can be compiled with avr-gcc.

 Example of compilation and uploading string can be found in compile.bat and upload.bat files.

+For now can read temperature and pressure data, but can calculate only temperature.